SPATIAL-Lab/assignR/README.md

-# assign
+# assignR

-You can run the code in Rmarkdown folder to test the package.
+Code in Rmarkdown folder provides tests and examples.